Aersida-Applied-IT/wp-image-optimiser/README.md

-# Welcome to your Dyad app
+# Welcome to Image Optimiser

+This is a simple image optimiser allows you to upload images and perform basic image optimisations for the web.